LeoGytis/Betsy/README.md

 This API is a mock created specifically to assist and simplify the development of front-end testing.
 Feel free to make any modifications or improvements as needed.

-## Big THANKS for interesting homework assignment!
+### Big Thanks for interesting homework assignment!